open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 sequences during your adventures.
 You can commit a new sigil sequence to memory after studying it for 1 minute.

-> You can create a permanent teleportation circle by
+You can create a permanent teleportation circle by

 casting this spell in the same location every day for one year.
 You need not use the circle to teleport when you cast the spell in this way.

 #### Thaumaturgy

-> *Transmutation cantrip*
->
+##### Transmutation cantrip

-> **Casting Time:** 1 action **Range:** 30 feet **Components:** V
+**Casting Time:** 1 action

+**Range:** 30 feet

+**Components:** V

-> **Duration:** Up to 1 minute
+\*\*Duration:** Up to 1 minute

 You manifest a minor wonder, a sign of supernatural power, within range.
 You create one of the following magical effects within range:

--   Your voice booms up to three times as loud as normal for 1 minute.
+Your voice booms up to three times as loud as normal for 1 minute.

--   You cause flames to flicker, brighten, dim, or change color for
+You cause flames to flicker, brighten, dim, or change color for 1 minute.
-    > 1 minute.

--   You cause harmless tremors in the ground for 1 minute.
+You cause harmless tremors in the ground for 1 minute.

--   You create an instantaneous sound that originates from a point of
-    > your choice within range, such as a rumble of thunder, the cry of
-    > a raven, or ominous whispers.
+You create an instantaneous sound that originates from a point of your choice within range, such as a rumble of thunder, the cry of a raven, or ominous whispers.

--   You instantaneously cause an unlocked door or window to fly open or
+You instantaneously cause an unlocked door or window to fly open or slam shut.
-    > slam shut.

--   You alter the appearance of your eyes for 1 minute.
-If you cast this
-    > spell multiple times, you can have up
+You alter the appearance of your eyes for 1 minute.
+If you cast this spell multiple times, you can have up

-to three of its 1-­minute effects active at a time, and
+to three of its 1 minute effects active at a time, and

 you can dismiss such an effect as an action.

 #### Thunderwave

-> *1st-­level evocation*
->
+##### 1st level evocation

-> **Casting Time:** 1 action **Range:** Self (15-­foot cube)
+**Casting Time:** 1 action

-> **Components:** V, S **Duration:** Instantaneous
+**Range:** self (15 foot cube) Components: V, S

+\*\*Duration:** Instantaneous

 A wave of thunderous force sweeps out from you.
-Each creature in a 15-­foot cube originating from you must make a Constitution saving throw.
+Each creature in a 15 foot cube originating from you must make a Constitution saving throw.
 On a failed save, a creature takes 2d8 thunder damage and is pushed 10 feet away from you.
 On a successful save, the creature takes half as much damage and isn’t pushed.